What is CRM?

 • Trial offer.
 We’re offering our [service] to the first 10 people who respond today.
 Reserve your spot now.

-• Only [10] left in this year’s batch.
-Get your [product] now before it’s gone
+• Only [10] are left in this year’s batch.
+Get your [product] now before it’s gone.

-• The first 50 customers to pass this test wins a [grand prize]
+• The first 50 customers to pass this test win a [grand prize].

 And specificity comes from your customer data.
 These urgency triggers give your customers a clear and compelling reason to buy.
 Not later on.
 Not next week or sometime in the near future.
 Now.
 Right now.